NexusMutual/docs/docs/overview/overview.md

 Everyone who goes through the membership process becomes a Nexus Mutual DAO member.
 Members can contribute to the protocol in a variety of ways, which are all reviewed in detail within the [Protocol](/protocol/) section.

-Members can also participate in [protocol governance](/governance/) to decide proposals regarding the protocol and capital pool investments.
-There are DAO teams that work on behalf of all members to create awareness about the mutual and increase adoption of the protocol.
+Members can also participate in [protocol governance](/governance/) to decide proposals regarding the protocol and Capital Pool investments.
+There are DAO teams that work on behalf of all members to create awareness about the Mutual and increase adoption of the protocol.
 To receive funding from the DAO treasury, these teams use the [Nexus Mutual DAO Proposal process](/governance/dao-proposals/), which uses Snapshot governance.